MicrosoftDocs/azure-docs/articles/search/search-manage.md

    :::image type="content" source="media/search-security-rbac/you-do-not-have-access.png" alt-text="Screenshot of portal message indicating insufficient permissions.":::

-1. [Add more role assignments](search-security-rbac.md) for developers and apps.
+1. Continue to [add more role assignments](search-security-rbac.md) for solution developers and apps.

 ### Configure a managed identity

 If you plan to use indexers for automated indexing, applied AI, or integrated vectorization, you should [configure the search service to use a managed identity](search-howto-managed-identities-data-sources.md).
-You can then add role assignments on other Azure services that authorize your search service for access to data and operations.
+You can then add role assignments on other Azure services that authorize your search service to access data and operations.

 For integrated vectorization, a search service identity needs: